jina-ai/finetuner/docs/notebooks/text_to_image.md

 Finetuner allows you to apply WiSE-FT easily, all you need to do is use the `WiSEFTCallback`.
-Finetuner will trigger the callback when fine-tuning job finished and merge the weights between the pre-trained model and the fine-tuned model:
+Finetuner will trigger the callback when the fine-tuning job is finished and merge the weights between the pre-trained model and the fine-tuned model:

 ```diff
 from finetuner.callback import WiSEFTCallback